carbonplan/sai-downscaling/docs/cli-usage.md

 ### Cache Inspection

-You can inspect cached artifacts programmatically:
+you can inspect cached artifacts programmatically:

 ```python
 from srm.bcsd_config import BCSDConfig